Global instability in the elliptic restricted three body problem: Computation of the Melnikov potential: Proof of Theorem

-In view of proposition \eqref{RLFourierLq} and formulas \eqref{FourierLqkN}, to compute the dominant part of the Melnikov potential and obtain effective bounds of the errors we will need to estimate the constants $\CT _{q}^{n,m}$ defined in \eqref{sumapinyol} and the integrals $N(q,m,n)$ defined in \eqref{Nqmn} for $q\ge 0$ and only for indices $m,n$ satisfying $n\geq 0$, $m\leq n+1$.
+In view of Proposition~\ref{RLFourierLq} and formulae~\eqref{FourierLqkN}, to compute the dominant part of the Melnikov potential and obtain effective bounds of the errors we will need to estimate the constants $\CT _{q}^{n,m}$ defined in \eqref{sumapinyol} and the integrals $N(q,m,n)$ defined in \eqref{Nqmn} for $q\ge 0$ and only for indexes $m,n$ satisfying $n\geq 0$, $m\leq n+1$.
 Alternatively to~\eqref{r0f}, it will be very convenient to express the distance $\RO $ between the primaries as

 in terms of the \textit{eccentric anomaly} $E$, given by the Kepler equation~\cite[p.~194]{Wintner41}